“You see, Japan does not actually rest atop an infinite pile of turtles, but on the back of a giant carp . . .”

 “He draws his tight literary portraits from his experiences living and tertiary teaching in Japan.
 I was enchanted to learn the micro-details of a culture of micro-details.”—Gloria Lee McMillan, editor of Orbiting Ray Bradbury’s Mars.

 “The book permeates your psyche . . . . his calm, poetic, detailed writing style, always with a touch of light irony, full immersion.
-The book is, indeed, very Zen.”—Virginia Arthur, author of Treed and Phat(’s) Chance for Buddha in Houston
+The book is, indeed, very Zen.
+It is an absolute must for anyone going to Japan.
+It will make for an excellent primer.”—Virginia Arthur, author of Treed and Phat(’s) Chance for Buddha in Houston